 To access the network map, open the Control Panel and click the Network and Internet link, followed by the Network and Sharing Center link.
 When the Network and Sharing Center opens, Windows will display a partial network map, as shown in Figure A.

-The Network and Sharing Center contains a partial network map
+Figure A: The Network and Sharing Center contains a partial network map

 If you look at the above figure, you will notice that the upper, left corner of the window contains a link that you can use to view the full network map.
 If you click this link, you will see a message telling you that network mapping is disabled by default on domain networks, as shown in Figure B. The message goes on to tell you that your network administrator can use group policy to enable mapping.
 The ironic thing about this message is that you will receive this message even if you are logged in as an administrator.

-When you attempt to view the network map, Windows informs you that network mapping is disabled by default on domain networks
+Figure B: When you attempt to view the network map, Windows informs you that network mapping is disabled by default on domain networks

 The problem with having network mapping disabled at the group policy level is that the group policy settings used to enable or disable network mapping simply do not exist in Windows Server 2003.
 This means that you will not be able to create a domain, site, or OU level policy that addresses network mapping until you have domain controllers in place that are running Windows Server 2008.
 For now the only way to enable network mapping is to modify the workstation’s local security policy.